HaruAtari/programming-practice-for-beginners/src/com/haruatari/task16/Description.md

-# Searching for the most popular post on the social network
+# Searching for the most popular posts on the social network.
+Part 1

 You are holding a contest on the popular social network InstaLiter.The contest is over, and now you should find the winner.
 To do it you should implement the `Task.findWinner()` method which takes the `Post[] posts` arguments with a